NingmengLemon/typora-onelight-theme/docs/README_en.md

 > [!important]
 >
 > Background images are in the `onelight/img` folder.
 There are several prepared images in the folder, and you can also add your own images (preferably with transparent backgrounds).
-Then search for `bg.gif` in the CSS file to find the code below and replace the image path:
+Then search for `bg.gif` in the `editor.css` file to find the code below and replace the image name
 >
 > ```css
 > content {
 >     background-color: transparent;
->      /* You can replace the image here, or comment out this entire section if you don't want to display it */
->      background-image: url('./onelight/img/bg.gif');
+>     background-image: url('../img/bg.gif');
 >     background-position: 100% 100%;
 >     background-repeat: no-repeat;
->      background-size: 100px auto; /* Adjust the image display size */
+>     background-size: 100px auto;
 >     transition: background-image .5s ease-in-out, background-size .5s ease-in-out
 > }
+>
 > ```
 >
 > <img src="https://s2.loli.net/2025/03/05/7Ds8SCmvWnkwraM.png" style="zoom: 50%;" />